Force Gurkha: Fourth series (2021–present)

 Force has launched the new-gen Gurkha and in October 2021.
-The chassis is all-new, a ladder frame that has been designed to meet current crash test norms and verified by IDIADA in Spain and Ashimori of Japan.
-The Gurkha is equipped with an FM 2.6 CR CD BS VI engine with four cylinders and a displacement of 2596 CC.
-It delivers a maximum power of 67 kW (91 hp) at 3200 rpm and a maximum torque of 250 Nm at 1400-2400 rpm.
+The Gurkha is equipped with an FM 2.6 CR CD BS VI engine with four cylinders and a displacement of 2,596 cc.
+It delivers a maximum power of 90 hp at 3,200 rpm and a maximum torque of 250 Nm at 1,400–2,400 rpm.

 The transmission is a G28/5 manual synchromesh gear box with five forward gears and one reverse gear.
 The front axle is a live independent system, while the rear axle is a live rigid setup.
 Manual differential locks are available for both axles.

 The suspension system consists of an independent double wishbone with coil springs at the front and a multi-link setup with a Pan hard rod and coil springs at the rear.
 The Gurkha is equipped with front anti-roll bar and shock absorbers, as well as a rear anti-roll bar.

 Braking is handled by a dual circuit hydraulic brake system with vacuum assistance.
 The front brakes are discs, while the rear brakes are drums.
 The vehicle also features ABS and EBD for enhanced safety.

 The steering is hydraulically assisted power steering with tilt and telescopic adjustments.
-The turning circle radius is 5.65 meters.
+The turning circle radius is 5.65 m.
 The Gurkha rides on steel wheels and tubeless tyres sized at 245/70 R16.

 In terms of capabilities, the Gurkha features an air intake snorkel and has a water wading capacity of 700 mm.
 It has a gradeability of 35 degrees in 4X4 mode.